ligato/docs/docs/user-guide/concepts.md

 # Concepts

-This section describes several important concepts of the VPP agent and cn-infra.
+This section describes several concepts that are fundamental to the Ligato VPP agent and cn-infra architecture and functions.

+* Model as a representation of an object managed by the VPP agent
+* Key Prefix / Keys for indexing configuration objects
+* proto.Messages for defining and generating protobuf APIs
+* KV data store serving as a repository for configuration information
+* VPP configuration order as performed by CLI and Ligato
+* Multi-Version support consisting of multiple versions of the VPP dataplane, and multiple instances of a VPP agent

 ---